asmtools **Repository Path**: mirrors_openjdk/asmtools ## Basic Information - **Project Name**: asmtools - **Description**: https://wiki.openjdk.org/display/CodeTools/asmtools - **Primary Language**: Unknown - **License**: GPL-2.0 - **Default Branch**: master - **Homepage**: None - **GVP Project**:

 General requirements:

-The general steps to do a build from source from the command line:
+The general steps to take a build from source from the command line:

 1. Obtain Sources